shopwareLabs/sw-cli-tools/README.md

 The namespace of your plugin bootstrap should be VENDOR_FOLDER\PLUGIN_FOLDER\Bootstrap.

 ### Bootstrap
 The bootstrap is the main entry point of your plugin.
-If it implements ContainerAwarePlugin, it will get the container builder of the application injected upon creation.
+If it implements **ContainerAwarePlugin**, it will get the container builder of the application injected via setContainer.
 This way the container can be extended by your plugin.
-Additionally the Bootstrap can implement ConsoleAwarePlugin.
+Additionally the Bootstrap can implement **ConsoleAwarePlugin**.
 If this is the case, the method "getConsoleCommands" will be called after creation - please return an array of console command instances here.
+Finally the plugin will call the getRepositories method of plugins implementing **RepositoryAwareInterface will**

 ### Changing existing components